wosnat/recycle_model/doc/STORE_model_description.md

 # Model variables
 All variables are in $\mu M$.

-In the equation below, *i* is the subscript for population, and can be either *Prochlorococcus* or Heterotroph.
+In the equation below, $i$ is the subscript for population, and can be either *Prochlorococcus* or Heterotroph.

 * $B_i$ - biomass